thomasmarsh/python-turtle/turtle.md

 In this case we consider this as `(0, -1)`, again ignoring the tiny fractional.
 Because of the y-axis inversion, we'll need to negate the y coordinate so our result should be `(0, 1)` for down.

-Now we are ready to define a function which takes and angle and gives us back the amount we should shift, our our "delta".
-We know that it is simply the `cos` of the angle for the x coordinate, and `-sin` of the angle for y (negated for the inverted axis).
+Now we are ready to define a function which takes and angle and gives us back the amount we should shift, or our "delta".
+The Greek letter delta is frequently used to indicate a change in a quantity - from the Greek word diaphorá, "difference".
+We'll call our function `delta`.
+We know that our delta is simply the `cos` of the angle for the x coordinate, and `-sin` of the angle for y (negated for the inverted axis).

 ```python
 def delta(theta):